 ABC NEWS SAYS, Robin Ryan has the inside track on how to get hired.
-Robin spends many of her days working in her busy career counseling practice where she offers career and job search services to clients nationwide including resume writing, LinkedIn writing, and interview coaching.
+Robin spends many of her days working in her busy career counseling practice where she offers career and job search services to clients nationwide including resume writing, LinkedIn writing, interview coaching, salary negotiation, and new college graduate coaching.
 Robin has had over 30 years of direct hiring experience and has an extensive HR background.

 HR Weekly named Robin Ryan as one of The 100 Most Influential People In HR for 2021.

 A popular trainer and speaker, Robin’s high-energy style, coupled with her informative and engaging message have had her in front of over 1200 audiences.
 She’s been a keynote speaker at numerous national and regional conferences, and is often in front of association members, employee groups, or seen on college campuses talking to alumni and student groups.
 She is a frequent speaker at regional and national conferences teaching HR professionals and recruiters how to advance their own careers, along with other trending topics.

 A #1 Wall Street Journal Bestselling Author, Robin has written eight career books including:

 - 60 Seconds & You’re Hired!

 - Over 40 & You’re Hired!